fireveined/perform-ecs/README.md

 ## Why Entity Component System?

 ECS is an architectural pattern used mostly in game development.
-A ECS follows the Composition over Inheritance principle to allow for greater flexibility when defining entities by building out of individual parts that can be mixed-and-matched.
+An ECS follows the Composition over Inheritance principle to allow for greater flexibility when defining entities by building out of individual parts that can be mixed-and-matched.
 This eliminates the ambiguity problems of long inheritance chains and promotes clean design.

 You can read more here [Evolve your hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) or here [Entity Systems Wiki](http://entity-systems.wikidot.com/)

 ## Features
 - Swift and efficient.
-The main princpile is 'pay for what you use', so iterating over entities is really fast and you pay only when remove/add entities/components.
+The main principle is 'pay for what you use', so iterating over entities is really fast and you pay only when remove/add entities/components.
 - Easy to use API
 - Full TypeScript support when composing entities from components
 <img src="http://open-stronghold.com/wp-content/ecs_Screen.png" alt="TypeScript Support Screen" width="500"/>